- Admission to the College

 High School Students

 High school juniors or seniors may take dual enrollment courses at a NOVA campus or center, through the Extended Learning Institute, or take NOVA courses taught at their high school.
 Exceptions may be considered for freshman and sophomore students who are able to demonstrate readiness for college-level coursework through the College's established institutional policies.
 Because enrolling freshman and sophomore students is considered exceptional, each freshman and sophomore student will be considered on a case-by-case basis and require formal approval by the College president.
 It is required that all prospective dual enrollment students meet established institutional placement criteria prior to enrolling in dual enrollment coursework.
-(See section on “Testing.”)
+See Testing.

 The College also has dual enrollment agreements with local public school systems and private schools whereby some dual enrollment classes are taught at some high schools during the school day.
 These classes are arranged each semester with the high school administration.
 Students should contact their high school counselor for more information about dual enrollment courses that may be offered at their high school.